James Gemmell Knight

 Dated June 24th, 1918.

-“Glad to hear that a few or Georges Things have turned up as they will be valuable in remembrance of him.
+“Glad to hear that a few of George's things have turned up as they will be valuable in remembrance of him.
 Must close now hoping you are all well as it leaves me”.

 With love to all, yours Jim.